Bicycle safety: Hazards

-Bicyclists are also subject to all the same types of collisions as vehicles, but without the protection of a metal shell - although generally traveling at lower speeds.
-These risks can be increased when traffic participants violate the rules of the road, such as going the wrong way down a one-way street, failing to stop at a red light, or traveling at night without lights.
+Bicyclists are also subject to all the same types of collisions as cars and trucks, without the protection of a metal shell – although generally traveling at lower speeds.
+These risks can be increased if cyclists violate the rules of the road, such as going the wrong way down a one-way street, failing to stop at a red light, or traveling at night without lights.